-While a majority of the IP are supported for inferencing, there a few IP that are not supported to be inferenced within the RTL flow.
-The unsupported IP are, as follows:
+While a majority of the IP are supported for inferencing, there are a few IPs that are not supported to be inferenced within the RTL flow.
+To obtain the list of IPs that supports inferencing, open the project with a specified device and look for the SUPPORTS\MODREF property on the IP definition as shown below.